randomcoww/blog/vrrp-gateway.md

 ## VRRP Gateway Failover on Single Dynamic Public IP

-> I'm not a networking expert.
-This works well enough for me to keep using at home, but that is about all I will claim.
->
-> This does not discuss load balacing or failing over across multiple ISPs.

 A homelab may not need uptime, but redundant gateways are still convenient for keeping internet access alive while doing maintenance on a node.

 We can run two Keepalived VRRP nodes to achieve this, but a typical HA gateway configuration requires three static public IPs - one for each node WAN interface and one floating virtual IP for forwarding.
 This requirement is a bit steep for most home environments where we typically have one DHCP allocated IP from our ISP.